Division you will compete in: 24 kg OALC and 2×16 kg LC half marathon

 Why you became vegan: Mamas shouldn’t lose their babies.
 I can’t honor the relationship between parent and child and do that to another mom.
 All animal products represent the loss of somebody’s whole world.
 I also care about other related issues like the environment, world hunger, societal and domestic violence, and personal, global and mental health.
 The only way for me to live my values is to be vegan.

 History competing: I didn’t grow up playing sports, so my first opportunity to measure myself against others was the APFT (Army Physical Fitness Test).
 At graduation, I scored a 320 out of 300.
 After that, I did one marathon, triathlon or obstacle race every year recreationally.
 I’m no longer able to get that kind of pavement time, so I started lifting kettlebells.
-This will be my first time to lift competitively.

 What drives you to compete?
 Spreading the good news about saying good-bye to animal products!
 I am always looking for my limits.
 I want to know what I can do, and I want others to see how strong vegans can be.